brewpi-remix/aioblescan/README.md

-# aioblescan
+# Bluetooth Low Energy (BLE) Scan for BrewPi Derivatives using Tilt

 aioblescan is a Python 3/asyncio library to listen for BLE advertized packets.
+This was [originally created by François Wautier](https://github.com/frawau/aioblescan) and released under the MIT license.
+A [plugin for Tilt](https://github.com/baronbrew/aioblescan) was created by Noah Neibaron.
+This has been further modified for [BrewPi Remix](https://www.brewpiremix.com), however it should be reverse-compatible with all other implementations.

-# Installation
+## Installation

-We are on PyPi so

-     pip3 install aioblescan
-or
+Clone the repository:

+    git clone

+Move into the Git directory:

+    cd /aioblescan

+Execute the installer:

+    sudo -H python3 setup.py install

+Test using the Tilt plugin for aioblescan:

+    sudo python3 -u -m aioblescan -T

+You will see the regular Bluetooth beacons from any Tilt in range:

-     python3 -m pip install aioblescan
+    pi@brewpi:~/aioblescan $ sudo python3 -u -m aioblescan -T

-# How to use
+    {"uuid": "a495bb40c5b14b44b5121370f02d74de", "major": 70, "minor": 1054, "tx_power": -59, "rssi": -58, "mac": "da:d2:af:29:cd:3d"}
+    {"uuid": "a495bb40c5b14b44b5121370f02d74de", "major": 70, "minor": 1054, "tx_power": 31, "rssi": -74, "mac": "da:d2:af:29:cd:3d"}
+    {"uuid": "a495bb40c5b14b44b5121370f02d74de", "major": 70, "minor": 1054, "tx_power": 31, "rssi": -57, "mac": "da:d2:af:29:cd:3d"}

+Hit `ctrl-c` to stop the scan.

+## Additional Information

 Essentially, you create a function to process the incoming information and you attach it to the `BTScanRequester`.
 You then create a Bluetooth connection, you issue the scan command and wait for incoming packets and process them.

-You can use Eddystone or RuuviWeather to retrieve specific information
+You can use Eddystone, RuuviWeather or Tilt to retrieve specific information

 The easiest way is to look at the `__main__.py` file.